alaive/agriculture/README.md

 # Plant Simulator

 Plant simulator implemented using delay differential equations that simulates the growth and color of leaves in a plant, the concentration of water and nutrient in soil.
 See Agostini et al. 2014 for a detail explanation.
-The simulator is implemented in Matlab R2019b.
+The simulator is implemented in MATLAB R2019b.

 # Instructions

-For a quick execution of the code, run the command "demo" in the workspace.
-The main function implementing the simulator is provided in main.m.
+For a quick execution of the code, run the command "demo" in the MATLAB workspace.

-# Functions

 # Reference
 Please acknowledge the work in any acedemic publication that used parts of these codes.

 @article{agostini2014learning,
-  title={Learning weakly correlated cause--effects for gardening with a cognitive system}, author={Agostini, Alejandro and Torras, Carme and W{\"o}rg{\"o}tter, Florentin}, journal={Engineering Applications of Artificial Intelligence}, volume={36}, pages={178--194}, year={2014},
+  title={Learning weakly correlated cause--effects for gardening with a cognitive system},
+  author={Agostini, Alejandro and Torras, Carme and W{\"o}rg{\"o}tter, Florentin},
+  journal={Engineering Applications of Artificial Intelligence},
+  volume={36},
+  pages={178--194},
+  year={2014},
   publisher={Elsevier}
 }

 # Licence

-Code
 MIT License

 Copyright (c) 2020 Alejandro Agostini